filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ### Actor addresses `f2`

 Actor addresses provide a way to create robust addresses for actors not associated with a public key.
 They are the essentially random sha256 hash of the output of the account creation.
-The [ZH Storage Miner](https://filfox.info/en/address/f01248) has the Actor Address `f2plku564ddywnmb5b2ky7dhk4mb6uacsxuuev3pi` and the ID address `f01248`.
+The ZH storage provider has the Actor Address `f2plku564ddywnmb5b2ky7dhk4mb6uacsxuuev3pi` and the ID address `f01248`.

 ### BLS Curve `f3`
 In addition to secp256k1 `f1` addresses, BLS addresses in Filecoin begin with `f3`.
 Filecoin uses curve bls12-381 for BLS signatures.
 Bls12-381 is a pair of two related curves: G1 and G2.
 Implementations of bls12-381 can vary based on if public keys are on G1 and signatures on G2 or vice-versa.